Sparsifying priors for Bayesian uncertainty quantification in model discovery (UQ-SINDY)

 Spatiotemporal Intrinsic Mode Decomposition (STIMD)

 The analysis of spatiotemporal signals is of critical importance for characterizing emerging large-scale measurements in wide variety of scientific and engineering applications.
 Many methods have been developed to discover a low dimensional representation of these data.
 However, many widely used methods such as PCA do not incorporate the temporal structure of the data into the model.
 In this work we develop a new dimensionality reduction technique, known as the spatiotemporal intrinsic mode decomposition (STIMD) method, which factors spatiotemporal data into a product of spatial modes and temporal modes.
 Our method allows us to perform instantaneous time frequency analysis by computing a Hilbert transform of the data; in addition, it is possible to make future-state predictions of the spatiotemporal system.
-This work is currently under review.
-A preprint can be found here: https://arxiv.org/pdf/1806.08739.pdf.
+A link to this work can be found here.